-Yes, most lenders will give you a choice of paying on your loan immediately while you’re in school, interest only payments while in school or defer all payments until six months after graduation but interest does add up during the deferment period.
+Yes, most lenders will give you a choice of paying your loan immediately while you’re in school, interest-only payments while in school or defer all payments until six months after graduation.
+But interest does add up during the deferment period.

 What is the difference between refinancing a loan and loan consolidation?

-Consolidation is the act of combing multiple loans into one and refinancing is getting a lower rate and different terms on a single or multiple loans.
+Consolidation is the act of combining multiple loans into one and refinancing is getting a lower rate and different terms on a single or multiple loans.

 Is now a good time to refinance my loans?